simon300000/bilibili-live-danmaku-api/README.md

 #### Error handling

-If the process is not success, send() will reject.
+If the process is not successful, send() will reject.

 ## License